KevinWongSF/KevinWongSF/README.md

 ![image](https://github.com/KevinWongSF/KevinWongSF/assets/136656858/bcee380f-b105-4b6f-b209-47a222ec4847)

-Hello, I'm Katie.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Kevin.
+An Inspiring Data analyst learning new skills in advanced SQL, Tableau, and Excel.
+Take a look at my Journey!

+Currently Working on:
 - Querying data using SQL.
-- Generate reports and perform ad-hoc data analysis using SQL.
+- Perform data analysis using SQL.
-- Developing dashboards on Tableau and Looker Studio.
+- Developing dashboards on Tableau and PowerIB.
 - Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects